60 Participants Needed

 The trial requires that you stop taking medications that directly alter cardiovascular or neurological function, as well as any form of exogenous hormones or intrauterine device (IUD) within one month of participation.

-Is the Healthy Minds Program for Adolescent Depression safe for humans?
+What prior data suggests that the Healthy Minds Program is safe for adolescents?

-What data supports the effectiveness of the Healthy Minds Program treatment for adolescent depression?
+What evidence suggests that the Healthy Minds Program might be an effective treatment for adolescent depression?

 Who Is on the Research Team?